lcouper/MosquitoThermalAdaptation/Analysis/README.md

 ## Overview ##

+Following pipeline from Shocket et al. 2020: https://github.com/mshocket/Six-Viruses-Temp using R2jags package

+Using uniform priors.
+Then using leave-one-out approach (using all other populations)

 Fit either symmetric, quadratic or asymmetric, Brière functions to the temperature-trait data.
 Visually inspect data for that trait to determine which to use.
 Previously: